The Return (2024 film): Release

 In July 2024, The Return was announced as part of the Gala section at the Toronto International Film Festival scheduled for September 2024.
 The film was theatrically released on December 6, 2024, in the United States by Bleecker Street.
 Distributed by 01 Distribution, it was released in cinemas in Italy on January 30, 2025.
 It was featured in the Limelight section of the 54th International Film Festival Rotterdam, to be screened in February 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 26 critics, indicating "generally favorable" reviews.

-Katie Walsh in the Los Angeles Times calls the movie "an acting showcase", with Jeannette Catsoulis in the New York Times also praising strong performances by Fiennes and Binoche.
+Katie Walsh in the Los Angeles Times calls the film "an acting showcase", with Jeannette Catsoulis in The New York Times also praising strong performances by Fiennes and Binoche.
 Reviewers, including Corey Atad in the Toronto Star, noted the Shakespearean quality of the drama.
+Radheyan Simonpillai in The Guardian called the film a "handsome, sombre and meditative take" on Homer's poem.
+In his view, Pasolini's approach is admirable for its "narrative restraint", and visually splendid, but lacking in other ways; he thinks Fiennes and Binoche's performances are excellent, but the supporting cast "leaden by comparison".